 The words you use can sell or lose a prospect.
 And this is just as true for a website as it is a car yard.
-Unfortunately most websites do a terrible job on their messaging and site content.
-This is because they don’t understand how to do it well themselves, and they can’t see the value in investing into professionally written web copy.
+Unfortunately, most websites do a terrible job on their messaging and site content.
+This is because they don’t understand how to do it well themselves, and they can’t see the value in investing in professionally written web copy.

 Years ago I was working as Director of Marketing for an online company that would pay $10,000+ for a single sales page.
 And that was just for the words.
 Design and page setup cost extra.

 When I tell people this they think the company must have been mad, but they knew exactly what they were doing.
 It does not take long, even with a small increase in conversion rates, for great copy to more than pay for itself.
 Conversely, bad copy loses you sales every day.

 When rebuilding a website, always check if web copy is being included, and if so that the person writing it is a trained sales copywriter (not just a content writer with good English).
 Whatever you do, don’t be stingy here.
 Make sure your content is written to sell.